Undergraduate study

 If you have applied to Essex directly, visit your MyEssex Applicant portal and go to the 'My applications’ section where you will see an option to reply to your offer.

-If you are a UK student with an offer from us for undergraduate study in 2025, you will have received an email inviting you to an event from February – May 2025.
-We’re pleased to offer a travel bursary worth up to £150 to contribute to the cost of travel on the day and have a team ready to help should you have any questions: offerholderdays@essex.ac.uk
+We're pleased to offer a travel bursary worth up to £75 to contribute to the cost of travel to our events, and we also have a team ready to help should you have any questions about the events or support available, via opendays@essex.ac.uk.

 3. Meet your offer conditions